Transferring a person from a wheelchair to a vehicle

 - You should always double check the brake mechanisms of the wheelchair before attempting a transfer.

-- Remember that some bathroom surfaces may be slippery when attempting a transfer, some may not provide enough support to enable a wheelchair transfer.
+- Remember that some bathroom surfaces may be slippery when attempting a transfer.
+Additionally, others may not provide enough support to enable a wheelchair transfer.

 And that is how you can properly transfer a person out of their wheelchair and into their toilet.
 Karman Healthcare provides unique features on wheelchairs, this should allow individuals to find the perfect wheelchair for their daily needs and lifestyle.
 We provide models of wheelchairs that are efficient for transfer, including wheelchair to toilet transfers.